MaelaGLG/Policy-In-Action-ARCEP/README.md

 **II.
 Indirect Dual Environmental Impacts** : Positive / Negative

 **III.
 Avenues for sufficient/Frugal AI** : Transparency / Regulation / Behavioural insights

-## The algorithms

-### Google Scholar Algorithm

-We developed a Python algorithm that runs regularly to fetch the most recent and influential papers on this topic.
-This web scraping tool selects the most relevant publications on Google Scholar.

-### Google Algorithm

-xxx

 ## **Contributions**